PizzaMyHeart/sammelband/README.md

 - [X] HTML-to-EPUB
 - [ ] Upload CSV of URLs (e.g. from bookmarks)
 - [ ] Axios retry on error
+- [ ] Integration with Pocket and Instapaper